How to Launch a Digital Product: A Step-by-Step Plan (2026)

 Most launch results are determined before launch day.

 - Validate the idea so you’re building something people actually want.
-(See how to validate a digital product idea.)
+(See how to validate a digital product idea — or pre-sell it for the strongest validation of all.)

 - Finish and test the product — open every file, check it delivers what you promise.

 - Write the sales page — promise, problem, what’s included, proof, offer, FAQ, CTA.
-(See how to write a sales page that converts.)
+(See how to write a sales page that converts and how to get testimonials for the proof.)

 - Set up checkout + payout on Gumroad, Payhip, Etsy or your own site (compare in best platform to sell digital downloads) — and verify payout before launch.

-- Build a little anticipation — a “coming soon”, a short pre-launch email list, a few teaser posts.
+- Build a little anticipation — a “coming soon”, a waitlist or short pre-launch email list, a few teaser posts.

 Phase 2: Launch (a short window with a reason to act now)